Part 2 of the 3-part series on measuring your health.

 Diabetes diagnosed when the pancreas can’t make enough insulin and glucose levels in the blood increase beyond normal levels.
 This increases the rate of atherosclerosis, or hardening of the arteries, and people with diabetes have an increased risk of blood clots, heart attack or stroke.

 Pre-diabetes, or impaired glucose tolerance (IGT), is the stage between normal blood glucose levels and a diagnosis of diabetes.
 There are no symptoms at this stage, but like other measures it operates along a continuum, so think of it as a warning to make changes now.
-Having your fasting blood glucose levels tested involves a blood test in the morning after an overnight fast.
+Having your glycated haemoglobin (HbA1c) level tested provides a measure of your glucose levels over the previous six to eight weeks.
 Discuss with your GP whether a test would be useful for you.
-Two tests are required before a diagnosis of diabetes can be confirmed.

 The good news is that being a healthy weight, having a healthy diet and doing physical activity all help with both the prevention and treatment of high blood pressure, high cholesterol and IGT or type 2 diabetes.
 See